chenyuanwu/chenyuanwu.github.io/_pages/about.md

   - /about.html
 ---

-I will join UPenn in Fall 2020 as an PhD student in Computer and Information Science Department, advised by [Prof. Boon Thau Loo](https://boonloo.cis.upenn.edu).
+I will join UPenn in Fall 2020 as a PhD student in Computer and Information Science Department, advised by [Prof. Boon Thau Loo](https://boonloo.cis.upenn.edu).
 Before that, I had undergraduate education with highest honors in EE department of Beijing Jiaotong University.
-My research interest lies in ML/DL augmented system design and covers the broad areas of networked systems including software defined networking and networking protocols.
+My research interest lies in ML/DL augmented system design and covers the broad areas of networked systems including network security, software defined networking and networking protocols.

 ## Papers